pumpkin neapolitan cookies

 Luckily, prepping the ingredients for this pumpkin Neapolitan cookie recipe is fairly easy.
 Simply measure out all the ingredients and make sure that ingredients like butter, pumpkin, and the egg yolk are at room temperature.

-2. Now, make the pumpkin sugar cookie dough base.
+2. Now, make the cookie dough base.
 (Work Time: 5 minutes)

 The pumpkin Neapolitan cookie dough base comes together fairly easily.
 Simply beat together the butter and sugar, add the pumpkin, egg yolk, and vanilla, then add the dry ingredients.
 That’s it!